Konamiman/ZWatcher/README.md

 ## Learning more ##

 From here the best way to continue learning about the power of ZWatcher is to take a look at [the unit tests in the source code repository](Tests/Z80WatcherTests.cs).
-There you will also see a nice example of how to compile Z80 source code on the fly by using an external assembler ([Sjasm](http://home.online.nl/~smastijn/sjasm.html) in this case).
+There you will also see a nice example of how to combine [Nestor80](https://github.com/Konamiman/Nestor80), Z80.NET and ZWatcher to test Z80 source code.

 ## Last but not least... ##

 ...if you like this project **[please consider donating!](http://www.konamiman.com/msx/msx-e.html#donate)** My kids need moar shoes!

 ## But who am I? ##